Fender Deluxe Amplifier Evolution

 Tremolo changes from bias wiggle to preamp signal tremolo which bleeds the guitar signal to ground.
 Signal tremolo also allows you to bias the power tubes hot while not decreasing tremolo intensity.
 Note how the -55 volt bias voltage is applied to the oscillator tube's grid to keep the oscillator from functioning when the foot switch is open.
 A closed foot switch instantly removes the -55 volts from the oscillator grid and jump starts the oscillation.

-First stage preamp plate resistors go back to 100k and each first stage triode gets it own 1.5k cathode resistor to lower gain.
-A tone stack with treble and bass controls is added to each channel and no bright cap is used on either volume pot.
+First stage preamp plate resistors go back to 100k and each first stage triode gets it own 1.5k cathode resistor to slightly lower gain.
+A tone stack with treble and bass controls is added to each channel and a bright cap is used on the Vibrato volume pot.
 A choke replaces the 1k voltage dropping resistor between B+1 and B+2 (plates & screens) to decrease hum and stiffen the power supply.
 "A" or B+1 voltage is increased to 420v for punchier tone and higher output.

 The long tail pair phase inverter is changed to a 12AT7 which offers less gain than the 12AX7.
 Phase inverter and negative feedback resistors are revised to black face standard values.